|

 ²SafeDllSearchMode is ON by default on Windows XP SP2, Server 2003, Vista

-One Possible Solution: We can easily modify the PATH to include the Java bin
+One Possible Easy Solution: We can easily modify the PATH to include the Java bin

 folder via GetEnvironmentVariable() and SetEnvironmentVariable() before calling